 Ouroboros Proof of Stake Algorithm

-Ouroboros Proof of Stake Algorithm is the most important part of the protocol.
-It defines the way nodes reach consensus about the state of ledger.
+The Ouroboros Proof of Stake (PoS) Algorithm is the most important part of the protocol.
+It defines the way in which nodes reach consensus about the state of ledger.

-Ouroboros is unique as it is the first blockchain protocol based on proof of stake that is scientifically proved to be secure.
+Ouroboros is unique as it is the first blockchain protocol that is based on proof of stake and has been scientifically proven as secure.

 Why Proof of Stake?

-The most important thing about picking proof of stake algorithm over proof of work — the one adopted by Bitcoin — is the energy consumption considerations.
-Running the Bitcoin protocol is a tremendously expensive endeavor.
-It is estimated that 3.8 American households can be powered for a day by the energy spent to generate one Bitcoin transaction.
-These energy requirements for running the Bitcoin protocol only grow as more and more Bitcoin miners sink money into mining, and the difficulty of the problems that their computers (mining rigs) are cracking increases.
-This is why researchers did their best to investigate alternative ways to reach consensus — such as using the so-called BFT (Byzantine Fault Tolerant) consensus algorithms and proof of stake algorithms.
+The most important thing about picking a Proof of Stake (PoS) algorithm over a Proof of Work (PoW) algorithm (as adopted by Bitcoin), is the energy consumption considerations.
+Running the bitcoin protocol is a very expensive endeavor which uses large amounts of energy.
+It is estimated that 3.8 American households can be powered for a day by the energy that is spent to generate one bitcoin transaction.
+These energy requirements for running the bitcoin protocol continue to grow as more and more bitcoin miners sink money into mining.
+In addition, more energy is needed as the difficulty of the problems that their computers or mining rigs, encounter increases.
+This is why researchers have investigated alternative ways to reach consensus — such as using the so-called BFT (Byzantine Fault Tolerant), consensus algorithms and PoS algorithms.